archernar/cuu/README.md

 User Commands
-     usercreateadmin              -a -u -p     Create admin user usercreate                   -a -u -p -t  Create a user and assign access keys usercreatedefault            -a -u -p -t  Create a user with default settings usercreatenokey              -a -u -p     Create a user with no access keys usercreatereadonly           -a -u -p     Create readonly user userdelete                   -a -u        Delete user
+     usercreateadmin              -a -u -p     Create admin user usercreate                   -a -u -p -t  Create a user and assign access keys usercreatedefault            -a -u        Create a user with default settings usercreatenokey              -a -u -p     Create a user with no access keys usercreatereadonly           -a -u -p     Create readonly user userdelete                   -a -u        Delete user